thomasbattram/thesis/index/thesis.utf8.md

 \end{table}
 \end{landscape}

-(ref:sup-fig1-07-cap) __Comparison of two-sample Mendelian randomization results when using the discovery (ARIES, n = 1018) and replication (NSHDS, n = 468)__ On the left-hand side of each column the bracketed numbers represent the number of instrumental variables for that CpG site.
+(ref:sup-fig1-07-cap) __Comparison of two-sample Mendelian randomization results when using the discovery (ARIES, n = 1018) and replication (NSHDS, n = 468)__.
+On the left-hand side of each column the bracketed numbers represent the number of instrumental variables for that CpG site.

+(ref:sup-fig1-07-scap) Comparison of two-sample Mendelian randomization results when using the discovery (ARIES, n = 1018) and replication (NSHDS, n = 468)

 \begin{figure}